Our Mission: Facilitate equitable access to high-quality early learning for all families in our communities.

-- Analyze data to identify the needs of families with young children to inform our work and drive decisions.
+- Analyze data that identifies the needs of families with young children to inform our work and drive decisions.

-- Increase connections to community partners, agencies, local initiatives, and Washington Communities for Children (WCFC) to build sustainability and a viable coalition.
+- Increase connections with community partners, agencies, local initiatives, and Washington Communities for Children (WCFC) to build sustainability and a viable coalition.

 We learn from each other and our diverse communities.